Index

 Why can the trash no longer be deleted in Linux?

-The RRZE offers a free network drive as a home directory with a limited quota (employees 10GB, students 2GB).
+The RRZE offers a free network drive as a home directory with a limited quota (50GB).
 This means that at no time can you use more than the permitted storage space on the network drive.

 To free up memory that may be in use, please try the following troubleshooting approaches first (see also https://www.anleitungen.rrze.fau.de/?p=8644#quota-exceeded).